 First question to answer is do you have enough native vegetation on your property to sustain food plots?
 70% of what deer eat is native vegetation.
 Over 100 different forbs, sedges, leaves, buds, woody branches, fruit, nuts, berries and so on.
 Food plots are meant to supplement your properties lack there of, not feed your deer herd.
 Food plots also act as an attractant to hunt near and of course are usually very high in nutrition.

 Second - location?
 Where is a good spot for one.
 I say almost anywhere.
 If you want to hunt near it you should take wind into consideration.
 Only problem is usually where there is an open area usually means the soil is poor.
 This only means it will take some time and work to get it how you want it.
 It will show more of it's full potential about 3 years in.
 Our goal is to get you a high producing perennial plot by year 3.
-We WILL NOT install a food plot without a soil test. $40 for the first plot $20 additional plots.
+We WILL NOT install a food plot without a soil test. $50 for the first plot $25 additional plots plus travel.
 Basic pH test, Macronutrients

 Key to success: Moisture.
 We need timely rains for food plot success.
 Are there ways's around this? yes.

 Food plots are expensive but let's face it everything in hunting is expensive.
-OUR prices range from $250 to $600 per acre, plus seed, fertilizer and a number of other factors.
+OUR prices range from $250 on up per acre, plus seed, fertilizer and a number of other factors.
 But the joy you get out of it and putting it together in your overall management plan is more than worth it.
 Look for our new technique of crimping and notill planting coming soon!

 This is a management philosophy that unites land owners, hunters and managers in a common goal of producing a healthy deer herd.
 This is biologically and socially sound within enviromental, social and legal constraints.
 Basically what you and your neighbors can do to the land legally to produce a healthy herd.
 This also typically involves protecting yearly bucks with adequate doe harvest.